Ford Edge Insurance Rates

 Rates are averaged for all Ford Edge models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a condensed summary of the data that was touched on in the above illustrations.
+Below is a quick review of the data covered in the above illustrations.

-• Insureds who require increased levels of liability coverage will pay approximately $430 annually to raise from a low limit to 250/500 limits
+- Drivers who require higher levels of liability will pay about $430 every year to raise from a 30/60 limit to the 250/500 level

-• Drivers age 20 and younger are expensive to insure, as much as $405 a month if full coverage is included
+- Teenage drivers pay the highest rates, as much as $405 each month if full coverage is included

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to an insurance policy from different Ford Edge car insurance companies.
 The best way to find out what you might pay is by taking advantage of our free online tool below.